Scooby-Doo, Where Are You!

 Parents Need to Know

-Parents need to know that this innocent animated classic doesn't offer much in the way of controversy.
+Parents need to know that Scooby-Doo, Where Are You! is an innocent animated classic that doesn't offer much in the way of controversy.
 Although kids (and parents!) of all ages are guaranteed to find this series entertaining, younger children might lose interest after awhile because the segments in each episode tend to be longer than those in contemporary cartoons.
 Some sensitive kids might find the show's mysteries and spooky villains a bit scary -- until they learn that all of the ghosts and beasties are fakes.

 What's the story?